cmtso/EKI_IP/README.md

 - `Drigg_iso`: not used in paper
 - `arb3layers_IP`: 3 layers synthetic model with pinch-out

-# Plotting results
-- You can simply run `plot_tiled.m` to plot the EKI resultant images.
-Note it will need a recent version of MATLAB.
-Note dialog boxes will pop up to ask you which vtk file to plot.
-To plot EKI results, you need to choose `forward_model.vtk`.
-To plot SCI results, choose `inv/f001_res.vtk`.
-Then simply choose the variable to plot.
-- You can use `plot_prior.m` to plot some realizations of the prior model.

 # Creating your own use cases
 Follow these steps: